AMR-21/Omnifood/README.md

 # Omnifood

-This project is a complete replication of www.omnifood.dev site for the purpose of practicing HTML, CSS, and JavaScript.
+This project completely replicates the www.omnifood.dev site to practice HTML, CSS, and JavaScript.